Nicholasdgiles/nicholasgiles.github.io/_posts/2021-12-07-steam-redesign.markdown

 * Tools Used: Figma, Illustrator, Photoshop

 ### Personas
 Two personas were designed to represent key users for a redesigned Steam mobile application.
+I included contrasting behaviorial characteristics for both of the personas in order to ensure different users' needs would be addressed.
 The first persona, Alex, focuses on Steam users who have limited income, but ample amount of time to play games with others online.

+<img src="http://nicholasgiles.com/assets/images/steam_redesign/persona1.jpg" class="bigger-image" alt="Steam Redesign Persona" />

 In contrast, the second persona, Tulio, focuses on users who have disposable income, limited time to play, and enjoys gaming with close friends and family.
-Documenting two persona's contrasting behaviorial characteristics helped ensure different users' needs would be addressed with the redesign.

-<img src="http://nicholasgiles.com/assets/images/steam_redesign/persona1.jpg" class="bigger-image" alt="Steam Redesign Persona" />
 <img src="http://nicholasgiles.com/assets/images/steam_redesign/persona2.jpg" class="bigger-image" alt="Steam Redesign Persona" />

 ### Style Guide
 The design system utilizes the existing Steam color scheme with an updated selection, including a heavier use of secondary colors.
 I used eight 20px columns for the mobile grid to ensure spacing is consistent across screens.
 Cera Pro was the font family that I selected for this redesign, as it is clean, modern and easily readable in dark mode.